gogitdb/gitdb/README.md

 <!-- ## Other Projects Using GitDB

-Below is a list of public, open source projects that use Bolt:
+Below is a list of public, open source projects that use GitDB:

 * VogueHotel - Uses Gitdb as the default database backend.

-If you are using Gitdb in a project please send a pull request to add it to the list. -->
+If you are using GitDB in a project please send a pull request to add it to the list. -->